lars-t-hansen/Jobanalyzer/README.md

 What is a "resource consumer", and what is a "job"?

-If we have a job queue it's not too difficult - a job is what was created by the queue, and the resources requested for the job were the resources outlined in the job script.
+If we have a job queue it's not too difficult - a job is what was created by the queue manager (SLURM et al), and the resources requested for the job were the resources outlined in the job script.

-Absent that:
+Absent a job queue it's harder:

 A job is not something as simple as a PID, since even individual threads have PIDs.
 And it's not even something as simple as a